 It’s very easy to get into and out of the habit of using the NuFACE.
 At times I haven’t picked it up for months.
 Then in the run up to my wedding I used it every day for a month, resulting in pretty peachy skin on the day.

 I bought the NuFACE Mini after I had an excellent radiofrequency facial in London.
 I wanted to have another one, but I couldn’t find anywhere that offered radiofrequency facials in Brighton.
 This led me to look into devices to use at home.
 The more I researched it seemed as if the device with the best word of mouth was the NuFACE Mini.

-I bought this pink and gold set from Look Fantastic (who have some great offers on NuFACe right now – use code BFX15 for an extra 15% off).
+I bought this pink and gold set from Look Fantastic (who have some great offers on NuFACe right now ).
 It’s no longer available, so the devices you’ll see will be the usual white and silver styling.

 It’s an expensive device, but I guess if you compare it to the cost of a salon facial then it’s great value.
 Every time I use it I feel as if I’ve had a facial.
 It really does perk up and plump the skin.

 I haven’t noticed any major effect on wrinkles.
 The lines on my forehead aren’t going anywhere without the use of injectibles and I just don’t fancy going down that road.